Stefano314/LoLTrainer/README.md

 | :---:        |    :----:   |          :---: | :---: |
 | <img src="https://user-images.githubusercontent.com/79590448/169715691-6a5993fb-724d-46a2-b44a-f32563a5b4cf.png" width="420">      | <img src="https://user-images.githubusercontent.com/79590448/169715725-5a126fce-96cf-4f1f-8d10-4a82ff6ce924.png" width="420">       | <img src="https://user-images.githubusercontent.com/79590448/169715751-062bdd4c-829f-48d8-834b-02f314dba956.png" width="420">   | <img src="https://user-images.githubusercontent.com/79590448/169715755-80acc1c1-76ce-4776-86d5-edb4031a4d52.png" width="420"> |

-The *similarity score* has a threshold value, which basically determines when the image analyzed is recognized and so associated to its the default ones.
+The items recognition starts by considering all 6 item boxes separately, comparing each single one with all the images stored in */Images/Items* folder.
+A **score vector** is created for every box and we select as recognized item the one associated to the **minimum score value**.
+Clearly, if this value is too high (*meaning higher than a certain value, like 0.3*), it simply says that no item is found.
+This covers the case in which we do have an *empty box*, so no item carried.

-Once we determined what item is beeing hold, an item ```LoLItems()``` is created and stored inside the champion object ```LoLChampions()```.
+Once we determined what item is being hold, an item ```LoLItems()``` is created and stored inside the champion object ```LoLChampions()```.

-In principle we could ask directly when all the pixels match, but the problem arises with the screenshot acquisition, which produces an image a bit different from the *default* one, as we can see.
+In principle, we could ask directly when all the pixels match, but the problem arises with the screenshot acquisition, which produces an image a bit different from the *default* one, as we can see.
 However, this difference is so small that can easily be compensated with the *score parameter*.

 Citing
 ------
 If you enjoyed using **LoLTrainer**, please consider sharing it!
 (I Guess it will take a while before you'll enjoy using it :D)
 ```
 @software{LoLTrainer,
   author       = {Stefano Bianchi},